3 Tips to Have a Successful Senior Photoshoot Experience

 Senior season is upon us!
-March, April, and May is an exciting time for upcoming OU grads to snap some photos around campus – a place that has such special memories for so many of us here in Norman.
+September – November & March – May are exciting times for upcoming OU grads to snap some photos around campus – a place that has such special memories for so many of us here in Norman.
 As you book your photographer and prepare for your shoot, here are 3 tips to have a successful senior photoshoot experience!

 1. Do some exploring & research about potential photographers.

 Just like with any investment, take some time to poke around on the internet, ask friends, and read more about your potential photographers.
 Do you know friends who have worked with them?
 What was their experience?
 Does the photographer know your campus?
 How long have they been shooting?
 Are you guaranteed to receive your images before graduation?
 It’s important to not just like their photos, but for you to feel confident in them, the experience, & service they provide.

 A few easy ways to do this: read their reviews on their Facebook page, reach out to past clients (if you know any!), follow their Instagram for a bit of time – watch their stories & read their captions to get to know them and their style!
 I also recommend asking to see a full gallery of images.
 It’s easy for photographers to share the best of their portfolio on social media, but to see a full gallery will give you the best idea of what you may be receiving as well.

 You’re hiring a photographer for a reason!
 They are the pro and should be comfortable with and know the best locations, lighting, etc. on your campus.
 I always ask my clients right off the bat if there are specific locations at OU they are interested in shooting in.
 This helps me to know a little about what their expectations are and if they have any special spots!
 However, I also know that there are places on campus that don’t photograph well.
 For example, there are about 5-6 ivy walls at OU.
 Most of them have terrible lighting.
 If I know going in to my shoot that they are interested in the ivy look, I’ll let my client know ahead of time that we may not shoot at the exact wall referenced, but we’ll get something even better.